WeirauchLab/COSMO/README.md

 or if you have any problems with the instructions above or the running the scripts.

 ### Local installation

-Provided you've run the `make moods` target as prescribed above, you can install `cosmo.py` and `cosmostats.py` as `cosmo` and `cosmostats`, respectively, making them available in your shell's [search path][path]:

-    # use either of these if you create a virtualenv as directed above
-    python setup.py install
+If you are on a Unix/Linux system, run `make install`.
+The default `PREFIX` is `/usr/local`, so you will likely need to become root with `sudo` or similar.

+A simpler option is to install to your home directory:

-    pip install .
+    make install PREFIX=$HOME/.local

-    # try either of these if the above yields an error about permissions
-    python setup.py install --user
-    pip install --user .
+Most Linux distributions already include `~/.local/bin` in your search path by default.
+You may need to log out and back in again for this to take effect.
+How to update your shell's [search path](path) is beyond the scope of this document.

-If if this is succesful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like `./cosmo.py` in the examples below.
+If this is succesful, you can run `cosmo` or `cosmostats` from any directory on your filesystem, without needing to specify the relative pathnames like `./cosmo.py` in the examples below.